stoyicker/espresso-onautoscrolledtoview/README.md

 To address that, this tool provides the capability of specifying the View that needs to be located not with an index, but with a regular Hamcrest `Matcher<View>`, exactly the same way as regular `Espresso.onView(Matcher<View>)` works.
-In fact, this is how this tool works too: it uses your own matcher to evaluate your matcher against the viewport: if the evaluation fails, it simulates a finger swipe gesture with the hopes of it resulting in a different viewport, and then repeats (or times out); if the evaluations succeeds, it returns `Espresso.onView(Matcher<View>)` with your matcher.
+In fact, this is how this tool works too: it uses your own matcher to evaluate your matcher against the current view hierarchy: if the evaluation fails, it simulates a finger swipe gesture with the hopes of it resulting in a different view state, and then repeats (or times out); if the evaluations succeeds, it returns `Espresso.onView(Matcher<View>)` with your matcher.

+Note that if for example you have a RecyclerView and want to assert the position of your item in it, you can still include such assertion in the matcher that you provide.

 ## What does it look like?
 ![Demo gif](demo.gif)